dmsi-io/gha-code-review/README.md

 [![release][release-badge]][release]

-The purpose of this GitHub Action is to check code in mode complex ways than
+The purpose of this GitHub Action is to check code in more complex ways than is allowed by linters or unit tests

 ## Inputs